juanmanunez/angular-carbonldp-boilerplate/README.md

 ## Gulp Tasks
 - `build`: Build the bundled version of the web app.
 Can be run with `--profile prod` to indicate what configuration file to use.
 - `serve`: Serve the development version of the web app.
+Since Angular 2 process to reload all the code can be heavy when doing development, **`live-reload` is not enabled**.
 - `serve:dist`: Serve the bundled version of the web app.

 ## File Structure